glassflow/glassflow-etl-k8s-operator/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [clickhouse-etl LICENSE](https://github.com/glassflow/clickhouse-etl/blob/main/LICENSE) file for details.

 ## 🆘 Support